carbon-design-system/carbon-addons-iot-react/packages/react/docs/guides/onboarding.md

 ### Component pure functions

-If you're writing a component and have a need for a helper function related entirely to that component and doesn't have any side effect on the data it's operating on, this is called a pure function.
+If you're writing a component and have a need for a helper function related entirely to that component and it doesn't have any side effects on the data it's operating on, this is called a pure function.
 Pure functions should be defined in the same file as the component and passed whatever parameters necessary to their task.
 This is more performant because we're not allocating a new function on every render.
-This is a bit of a contrived example, but just image the function is something more complex.
+This is a bit of a contrived example, but just imagine the function is something more complex.

 ```jsx
 // example before refactoring